Bearer/bearer/docs/guides/bearer-cloud.md

 You can [start creating your free account](https://my.bearer.sh/users/sign_up) right now using your GitHub, GitLab, or Google SSO.

 {% callout "info" %}
-Bearer Cloud free plan comes with those limits:<br/>
+Bearer Cloud free plan comes with these limits:<br/>
 - 1 team member<br/>
 - 10 applications<br/>
 - Slack integration only<br/>